tachyons/gitlab.nvim/README.md

 1. Merge the merge request once it has been approved.

-1. Create a new signed git tag off of the `main` branch.
+1. Create a new signed Git tag off of the `main` branch.

 ## Issues